-Figures released by the National Autistic Society highlight that only 32% of autistic adults are currently in some kind of paid work (full-time or part-time), compared to 47% of other disability groups.
-CRAE researchers study several different aspects of employment, including:
+Figures released by the Office for National Statistics highlight that only 21.7% of autistic adults are employed, compared to 53.6% of all disabled people.
+CRAE researchers want to help get more autistic people into meaningful employment.
+We study several different aspects of employment, including:

 Discover Autism Research and Employment (DARE): DARE is a collaboration between CRAE and the autism research charity Autistica.
 Through DARE, we work with organisations across the UK to understand the experiences of autistic employees and job seekers.
-DARE aims to builds a holistic and longitudinalevidence-base for understanding the factors behind the current autism employment gap disadvantaging autistic adults.
+DARE aims to builds a holistic and longitudinal evidence base for understanding the factors behind the current autism employment gap disadvantaging autistic adults.
+As part of the DARE initiative, we have explored autistic people’s experiences of various aspects of employment including hiring processes, workplace adjustments, and workplace masking.

 Experiences of autistic interns at Deutsche Bank UK: In September 2017, global banking and financial services company, Deutsche Bank, funded by UK research charity Autistica, launched a unique internship programme aimed specifically at autistic graduates to address the autism employment gap.
 CRAE produced research that evaluated the programme and gathered the experiences of all involved.
 We provided evidence in favour of such schemes, as well as recommendations for improvement.

-Disclosing a diagnosis of autism in the workplace: CRAE researchers are currently studying the impact that the disclosure of an autism diagnosis might have in the workplace.
+Disclosing a diagnosis of autism in the workplace: CRAE researchers studied the impact that the disclosure of an autism diagnosis might have in the workplace.

 - Remington, A. & Pellicano, E. (2017).
 “Sometimes you just need someone to take a chance on you”: An Internship Programme for Autistic Graduates at Deutsche Bank, UK.
 London, UK: University College London.